 For more tips and detailed pictures on cooking brown rice, read the recipe for stir-fried red rice with Thai flavors.

 Boil edamame in water for 5 minutes.
 Heat oil in a pan and add mustard seeds, cashews, chillies, ginger and curry leaves.
 Saute until browned and then add grated carrots and edamame.
 Stir for 5 minutes and turn off the flame.
 Add lemon juice, zest and brown rice and mix well.
 Allow it to sit for 10 minutes and serve!

 To get nice fluffy brown rice soak it for about 20 to 30 minutes before cooking.
 It will soften up the grains and help speed up the cooking process, too.
 After cooking, keep the rice closed in the hot cooking pot for 5 to 10 minutes.
 The steam released will also help fluff up the rice.

 Cooked brown rice stays fresh for about 3 hours without refrigeration (consume it within 3 hours, DO NOT refrigerate after 3 hours), 5 days in the refrigerator or 3 months in the freezer.
 This turmeric brown rice with lemon can last for about 6 to 7 hours without refrigeration.
 The citrus juice and turmeric help keep the rice fresh for longer.
 That makes it ideal for packed lunches, picnics and potluck side dishes.
 Make sure that you use clean, dry containers and store them after the rice has completely cooled down.

 Is brown rice hard to digest?

-What to pair this spicy brown rice with
+What to pair turmeric brown rice with

-How to make brown rice taste better
+How to make brown rice taste good

 If you want to replace white rice with brown rice in your favorite rice recipes, follow these simple steps.
 Once you know the brown rice to water ratio and how to cook brown rice as above, you can make the best brown rice recipes: